Hello, I am “Cordelia’s Mom.”

 I am now officially retired, but working part-time as a legal secretary inasmuch as Social Security is not adequate to pay the bills.
 For more than 20 years prior to retirement, I was a full-time real estate paralegal, which I sometimes loved and sometimes hated, but it did give me lots of material for later use in my blog posts.

-I spend my free time reading books, doing amateur photography, and playing videogames.
+I spend my free time reading books, taking photographs, and playing videogames.
 And, of course, writing this blog!

 And Now, On to the Main Event